NicksPatties/portfolio-site/src/content/blog/sweet-sprint-01.md

 ## Better exercise inputs

-Previously, `sweet` would read files from an exercise folder in a configuration directory, located in `$HOME/.sweet/exercises`.
-If the file was not located in that directory, then that exercise would not be added in the rotation.
-Selecting an individual file to practice was also very cumbersome.
+Previously, `sweet` would grab an exercise from the `$HOME/.sweet/exercises` directory.
+However, if there was a specific file you'd like to practice that was not included in that directory, then there was no was to select it.
+Selecting a file via a pathname was not implemented.

 I decided to redo how exercises were read into the application, which in turn, made it easier to support different use cases.
 As of `v0.1.0` of `sweet`, you can do the following things: